File Locking

 You can direct Hugging Face to use local storage for files that need file

-locking capability by setting the HF_HOME
+locking capability by setting the HF_HOME environment variable to point

 to the local disk.
 This variable can be set in various places: